 Brittany K. Barnett is an attorney, author and entrepreneur.
 Her memoir,

-A Knock at Midnight, was published by The Crown Publishing Group, a division of Penguin Random House, on September 8, 2020.
+A Knock at Midnight, was published by The Crown Publishing Group, a division of Penguin Random House.

 While working several years as a corporate attorney, Brittany was committed to pro bono representation of clients buried alive in federal prison under draconian drug laws.
 Her dedication to this life changing work paid off tremendously, resulting in freedom for numerous people serving fundamental death sentences for federal drug offenses, including seven clients who received executive clemency from President Barack Obama.